 Other studies have shown the effect of massage on migraine sufferers in reducing their headaches by boosting serotonin production.

-5. Get enough sunlight
+5. Get enough Sunlight to increase Serotonin levels

 Exposure to sunlight is thought to trigger increase the brain’s release of a hormone called serotonin, which is associated with boosting mood and helping a person feel calm and focused.

 Without enough sunlight exposure, a person’s serotonin levels can drop down.
 Low levels of serotonin have been linked to a higher risk of seasonal affective disorder (SAD).
 SAD is a form of depression that is triggered in winters when adequate sunlight exposure is not possible.

 You can start with two to three short walks in the morning and work your way up to doing it daily for about an hour.

 Prolonged periods of physical or emotional stress can have impact on our body’s ability to produce serotonin by increasing levels of stress hormones: adrenalin and cortisol.

 In today’s modern word stress in inevitable so you should find healthy ways to deal with stress once it comes your way.
 If confronted with Lifestyle Stress, try practicing…

 Yoga and deep Breathing exercises help the body release serotonin naturally.
 It does so by two mechanism, firstly yoga increase the rate and frequency at which serotonin is processed in the brain, resulting in an increase in both release and production of serotonin.
 Secondly, regular yoga practice increases the level of tryptophan in the brain that is used to manufacture serotonin.